kevin-wong/mac-settings/README.md

 ##### less
-Use key bindings so navigation is consistent with the vim key bindings below.
+Use key bindings so navigation is consistent with the vim's below.

 Mac comes with `lesskey`, which allows key binding on less, disabled.
 Use the version that does: